 What We Don’t Like: I can’t say that we dislike the many banners asking for donations, but you should be aware that there are quite a few, but that's about it.

-The ASPCA is a site that falls somewhere in the middle of the road when it comes to the amount of information it offers, namely because much of their content refers to other sites.
-That said, they do have a wealth of resources that are worth bookmarking and following through if you are looking for specific answers to your questions.
-They also often published data that other dog sites do not have access to.
+The ASPCA is a site that falls somewhere in the middle of the road regarding the amount of information it offers, namely because much of their content refers to other sites.

 The ASPCA website focuses more on pet safety and healthcare information with less specific health condition data, but they are a great comprehensive resource for new and inexperienced dog owners as a starting point for their “dog education”.